Web-Dev-Path/web-dev-path/README.md

 ## Quickstart

 After talking to us on Slack and deciding this project is your "cup of tea", you'll be added to the project as a collaborator.
-That's when you'll have be able to get your Pull requests reviewed and merged.
+That's when you'll be able to get your Pull Requests reviewed and merged.

 This is how to get started locally: